Why professionals are needed for transporting antiques

 Maintaining a consistent temperature and humidity level is crucial for preserving the integrity of antiques.
 Experts are well-versed in the specific needs of different materials, enabling them to implement the right strategies for each unique item.
 This attention to detail ensures that delicate pieces are protected from mould, warping, or other forms of degradation that could occur without proper climate management during transport.

-Why is it important to hire professionals for transporting antiques?
+Why is it important to hire professionals for transporting antiques?10 Key Benefits of Packaging and Crating Services

 What specialised handling techniques do professionals use for antiques?